Navigating Change. Unlocking Value. Leading Sustainably.

 She holds a BSc (Hons) in Chemistry and a Postgraduate Diploma in Marketing.

-Director & Head of Responsible Impact, Apis Partners
+Managing Director and Head of Responsible Investment (ESG/Impact), Apis Partners

 Ravi Bhatt has spent much of his career within Financial Services, both in an advisory and investment context.